-Testimony was received stating that the School District had inadequately communicated the proposed changes to impacted parties including neighbors, families at the school, and the Grant Neighborhood Association and should have consulted these groups to determine the best solution
+Testimony was received stating that the School District had inadequately communicated the proposed changes to impacted parties including neighbors, families at the school, and the Grant Neighborhood Association and should have consulted these groups to determine the best solution.

-Staff Response: The applicant provided a summary of their communications with members of the Grant Neighborhood Association beginning in October 28, 2019 and ending in May 2020 (Attachment F).
+Finding: The applicant provided a summary of their communications with members of the Grant Neighborhood Association beginning in October 28, 2019 and ending in May 2020, which was attached to the Planning Administrator's decision dated June 26, 2020.
 The District's representative attended the December 5, 2019 Grant Neighborhood Association meeting.
 The applicant submitted required documentation of Neighborhood Association Contact pursuant to SRC 300.310 on March 9, 2020.